fewagner/cait/docs/source/documentation/versatile.rst

 ==================================

 While ``cait`` provides excellent methods for raw data analysis, it is a very rigid framework mostly developed with the needs of the `CRESST` experiment in mind, and if one needs anything out of the ordinary, individualizing the workflow can be cumbersome.
 The sub-package ``cait.versatile`` aims to streamline this process and provide clear entry points to the existing framework.
 Moreover, it introduces convenience features for as-fast-as-possible data quality assessment.
+On the other hand, ``cait.versatile`` can be seen as a 'tool kit' of 'building blocks' that can (should) be used for function prototyping and eventually also implementing new ``cait`` core features as efficiently as possible.

 The philosophy of ``cait.versatile`` rests upon the following building blocks: